Aariv2012/CoachCarts-Lab-Website/README.md

    ```
 3. Run directly
     ```bash
-    Click on file index.html and open it directly to your browser.
+    If you are using VS Code, you can run the page with the Live Server extension.
     ```

-If you are using VS Code, you can also run the page with the Live Server extension.